AnyFetch/developers.anyfetch.com/authentication.md

 ### Error codes

 * Using no authentication in a request will result in `401 Authorization Required`
-* Using invalid authentication will result in `403 Forbidden`
+* Using invalid authentication will result in `401 InvalidCredentialsError`
 * When trying to access a resource that is not part of your current scope, you may get a `404 Not Found` for security reasons

 ## Request Error